-- Solution for Injection: 200 and 600 mg linezolid - resensitivity to linezolid or any of the other produc - Known hypersensitivity to linezolid or any of the other product components.
+- Known hypersensitivity to linezolid or any of the other product components.
 (4.1) - Patients taking any monoamine oxidase inhibitors (MAOI) or within two weeks of taking an MAOI.
 (4.2)

------ WARNINGS AND PRECAUTIONS ---
+-- WARNINGS AND PRECAUTIONS --

 - Myelosuppression: Monitor complete blood counts weekly.
+Thrombocytopenia has been reported more often in patients with severe renal and in patients with moderate to severe hepatic impairment.
 Consider discontinuation in patients who develop or have worsening myelosuppression.
 (5.1) - Peripheral and Optic Neuropathy: Reported primarily in patients treated for longer than 28 days.
 If patients experience symptoms of visual impairment, prompt ophthalmic evaluation is recommended.
 (5.2) - Serotonin Syndrome: Monitor patients taking serotonergic agents, including antidepressants and opioids, for signs of serotonin syndrome.
 Patients taking serotonergic antidepressants should receive ZYVOX only if no other therapies are available.
 Discontinue serotonergic antidepressants and monitor patients for signs and symptoms of both serotonin syndrome and antidepressant discontinuation.
 (5.3) - A mortality imbalance was seen in an investigational study in linezolidtreated patients with catheter-related bloodstream infections.
 (5.4) - Clostridioides difficile-Associated Diarrhea: Evaluate if diarrhea occurs.
 (5.5) - Potential interactions producing elevation of blood pressure: monitor blood pressure.
 (5.6) - Hypoglycemia: Postmarketing cases of symptomatic hypoglycemia have been reported in patients with diabetes mellitus receiving insulin or oral hypoglycemic agents.
 (5.9) - Hyponatremia and/or Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH): Monitor serum sodium levels regularly in patients at risk of hyponatremia and/or SIADH.
 (5.10) - Phenylketonuria: ZYVOX for Oral Suspension contains phenylalanine which can be harmful to patients with phenylketonuria.
 (5.11)

-ADVERSE REACTIONS Most common adverse reactions (>5% of adult and/or pediatric patients treated with ZYVOX) include: diarrhea, vomiting, headache, nausea, and anemia.
+Most common adverse reactions (>5% of adult and/or pediatric patients treated with ZYVOX) include: diarrhea, vomiting, headache, nausea, and anemia.
 (6)